About data serialization

 To use ION Serializer, add the following dependency to the build script:

-group: 'software.amazon.ion', name: 'ion-java', version: '1.5.1'
+group: 'com.amazon.ion', name: 'ion-java', version: '1.11.10' (opens new window)

 # SMILE Serializer

-Built-in SMILE Serializer.
+Built-in SMILE (opens new window) Serializer.
 SMILE is a computer data interchange format based on JSON.
 It can also be considered as a binary serialization of generic JSON data model, which means that tools that operate on JSON may be used with SMILE as well, as long as proper encoder/decoder exists for tool to use.
 Compared to JSON, SMILE is both more compact and more efficient to process.

 transporter.setSerializer(new SmileSerializer());